securitytxt/security-txt/draft-foudil-securitytxt.md

 # IANA Considerations

-example.com is used in this document following the uses indicated in
-{{?RFC2606}}.

-192.0.2.0 and 2001:db8:8:4::2 are used in this document following the uses indicated in {{?RFC6890}}.

 Implementors should be aware that any resources referenced within a security.txt file MUST NOT point to the Well-Known URIs namespace unless they are registered with IANA (as per {{?RFC8615}}).